-As the central component of Council's governance framework, this Code of Conduct is supplemented by the Procedures for the Administration of the Code of Conduct and a series of policies (depicted below) that facilitate the administration of the Code as they relate to gifts and benefits, fraud and corruption prevention, complaints management and other key aspects of ethical behaviour.
+As the central component of Council's governance framework, this Code of Conduct is supplemented by the Procedures for the Administration of the Code of Conduct and a series of policies that facilitate the administration of the Code as they relate to gifts and benefits, fraud and corruption prevention, complaints management and other key aspects of ethical behaviour.
 Failure to comply with the provisions of these policies could be considered a breach of this Code.

-Councillors, Administrators, members of staff of Council, delegates of Council, (including members of Council Committees that are delegates of Council) and any other person Council's adopted Code of Conduct applies to, must comply with the applicable provisions of Council's Code of Conduct.
+Councillors, Administrators, members of staff of Council, delegates of Council, (including members of Council committees that are delegates of Council) and any other person Council's adopted Code of Conduct applies to, must comply with the applicable provisions of Council's Code of Conduct.
 It is the personal responsibility of Council Officials to comply with the standards in the Code and to regularly review their personal circumstances and conduct with this in mind.

 Failure by a Councillor to comply with the standards of conduct prescribed under this Code constitutes misconduct for the purposes of the LGA.
 The LGA provides for a range of penalties that may be imposed on Councillors for misconduct, including suspension or disqualification from civic office.
+A councillor who has been suspended on three or more occasions for misconduct is automatically disqualified from holding civic office for five years.